 + For Your Convenience and Safety

-- If Trac-Grabbers become loose, stop immediately and retighten.
+- If Trac-Grabber becomes loose, stop immediately and retighten.

-- Trac-Grabbers are not designed for extended driving.
-Once the vehicle is unstuck and on solid terrain, Trac-Grabbers should be removed from wheels.
+- Trac-Grabber is not designed for extended driving.
+Once the vehicle is unstuck and on solid terrain, Trac-Grabber should be removed from wheels.

 - Drive in REVERSE or FORWARD, whichever is the direction of least resistance and shortest direction BACK to stable terrain.*

 - TIGHTLY secure one Trac-Grabber to each drive wheel.
 With strap inserted through the slot in the Trac-Grabber, hold the Trac-Grabber on the wheel perpendicular to the tire tread with “D” rings on outside facing you.
 Feed the loose end of the strap through an opening in the wheel from the back side.
 Feed the end of the strap through the “D” rings, PULL TIGHT, and secure the strap with the Velcro to prevent slippage.
 Loose Trac-Grabber may cause damage to the vehicle!DO NOT INSTALL STRAP THROUGH OPENING NEAR TIRE VALVE STEM!

 - Do not drive over 5 mph while Trac-Grabbers are installed.

 - THOROUGHLY INSPECT WHEEL WELL TO MAKE SURE YOUR VEHICLE HAS SUFFICIENT CLEARANCES.
 Make sure that there is sufficient clearance between the wheel and the wheel well for the Trac-Grabber to make a full and unobstructed rotation.
 Even when front wheels are turned.
 ALSO inspect to make sure that there is adequate clearance between the strap and any stationary components of the vehicle for the strap to make a full and unobstructed rotation.